Identification, Images, & Information

 Remarks

 The "alutacea" group of the genus Schistocerca is still a bit of a mess.
 The taxonomy is confused, and each author to treat them has done it somewhat differently.
-It is pretty clearly resolved now which insects belong to which type, but there are still some of debated and unresolved issues as to which insects belong to the same species and which are distinct enough to be called different species.
+It is pretty clearly resolved now which insects belong to which type, but there are still some debated and unresolved issues as to which insects belong to the same species and which are distinct enough to be called different species.
 This means that the same insect might be called by two or three different names, even in current literature.
+S. shoshone is very closely related to S. lineata, and it's separation as a distinct species is difficult to support based on structure alone.
+However, the two remain distinct when they occur in the same area, behaving as biologically different entities (though hybridization experiments in captivity apparently produce fertile offspring).

-The work of Song is mostly followed here, but it has a problem area in which it doesn't seem to fit well with reality for a large part of the populations found west from the Rockies.
-Song's treatment splits like-looking striped green specimens between Schisocerca lineata and Schistocerca shoshone based on the presence or absence of some dots on the abdomen.
+The work of Song is mostly followed here, but his treatment of green species found west of the Great Plains doesn't seem to quite fit with wild populations as found in nature.
+Song's treatment splits like-looking striped green specimens between Schisocerca lineata and Schistocerca shoshone based on the presence or absence of dark dots on the abdomen.
 The insects don't seem to notice the dots, and wild adults will quite happily pair up and mate with one another regardless of whether the dots are there or not.
 Most striped populations seem to include both conditions.
 Song didn't give any other character to separate what he called S. lineata and S. shoshone west from the Rockies.

 Striped ones may indeed be a regional variant of S. lineata, but it is also possible that they are a distinct species that should be called S. venusta.
-It is clear in the field that they behave as a distinct species from the unstriped S. shoshone, but they replace S. lineata to the west, and that relationship is less clear.
+It is clear in the field that they behave as a distinct species from the unstriped S. shoshone, but they replace S. lineata to the west, seem to intergrade with it in Colorado and New Mexico, and that relationship is less clear.

 [[The more I dig, the messier it gets.
 David J. Ferguson 1-14-09]]

 *neotype is a specimen designated as the the "type" representative to define the name of a species when no original type specimen is known.
 Basically it is a "replacement" if the original didn't ever exist, or if it has disappeared.
 It is not unusual for a mistake to be made in designating a neotype, especially when the original description and "protocals" of the original publication are not followed to the letter.
-Sometimes the second author is trying to make a point and purposely uses a specimen that doesn't quite fit.
-Sometimes the second author misinterprets what the name really means (thus the nead of a type specimen in the first place!).
-In this case the neotype was designated from a region outside of that defined in the original description, and is unlikely to be the same thing as originally described.
-This can be fixed by a later author, but in this case this needs to be researched, and has not yet been resolved.
-Not sure what happens when the neotype is lost too, maybe we need a neo-neotype :)
+If the neotype is from from a region different from where the original name was described, it can and often does lead to mistakes.
+Sometimes the second author simply misinterprets what the name really means, and "goofs" (underscoring the need for a type specimen to be designated by the original author in the first place!).
+However, sometimes the second author, for one reason or another, purposely designates a specimen that doesn't quite fit.
+In this case the neotype of S. venusta was clearly designated from a region outside of that defined in the original description, for an insect that certainly did not fit the original description.
+This can be fixed by a later author, but in this case has not yet been resolved.
+In this case, if the neotype of S. venusta is truly lost; maybe there needs to be a "neo-neotype"?

 Internet References

-Original description of Schistocerca venusta in Proceedings of the American Academy of Arts and Sciences (1846).
+Original description of Schistocerca venusta and S. obiquata in Proceedings of the American Academy of Arts and Sciences (1846).
 See p.
-470-1
+467 & 470.

 photos of types of Schistocerca venusta and obliquata (schistocerca.org)